gman999/doc/general/network-host-discovery.md

 	$ nmap -A -T4 -p1-65535 192.168.1.1

-Any range can be specified. "-p" can also be used to target individual ports to scan, such viewing TCP port 22, which is usually SSH.
+Any range can be specified. "-p" can also be used to target individual ports to scan, such viewing TCP port 22, the default port for SSH.

 	$ nmap -A -T4 -p22 192.168.1.1